catcrumpet/accelR/README.md

 library(accelR)
 ```

-### Read in accelerometer data from an Actigraph device (i.e., a \*.agd file).
+### Read in accelerometer data from an ActiGraph (\*.agd) file .
 In this case, the data was collected in Los Angeles, so the timezone is set appropriately.
 ```r
 good_data <- read_agd("catcrumpet_data.agd", tz = "America/Los_Angeles")
 ```